 SSO and Auto-Provisioning

-Register your SSO org identifiers in Canopy so matching users are provisioned automatically, enforce SSO sign-in, and manage the provisioned-user and deny lists.
+Register your SSO org identifiers in Canopy so matching users are provisioned automatically, enforce SSO sign-in, and manage provisioned-user and deny lists.

 Overview